sarapeddy/saga-implementation-with-Spring-Boot/slides/tutorial.md

 2. Adding the product to the cart.

-3. Verifying the credit card number to decide whether to proceed with removing the item from the chart and completing the sale, or to simply keep the item in the cart if payment cannot be processed.
+3. Verifying the credit card number to decide whether to proceed with removing the item from the cart and completing the sale, or to simply keep the item in the cart if payment cannot be processed.

 Furthermore, it takes two parameters as input: